-Motivational quotes or sayings or wisdom for the day are also a good way to start the day.
+Motivational quotes or sayings or wisdom for the day are also good way to start the day.
 All this effort will build hope in your teenager.

 Have supportive set of people around you

-I have felt that there are times that you as a parent might also be as involved into your teenagers’ goal or and vision.
+I have felt that there are times that you as a parent might be as involved into your teenagers’ goal or and vision.
 That some setbacks of failures that happened along the way can even demotivate you.

 In such situation it is always better when you have the rest of your family or supportive set of people around you to help.
 They can speak wisdom and knowledge to your ears.
-So that you and you teen can pick things up and move on.
+So that you and you teem can pick things up and move on.
 And face the challenge that has come in your way.

 Place your Trust on God